 This is the #1 recipe in my family.
 Forever.
 Always.

 In some families, if you say “we’re having Mexican”, they might mean tacos one day, enchiladas another, and quesadillas another.
 But in my family, we only mean one thing—meat and beans.
+Yes, we might make taco salad or soft tacos or nachos, but it’s always meat and beans.

 This is the easiest meal ever, quite healthy, full of protein, fiber, and antioxidants.
 And it makes great leftovers that can be used in a myriad of ways.